dusancv22/Claude-Code-Docs-Win/README.md

 **Contributions are welcome!** This is a community project and we'd love your help:

-- 🪟 **Windows Support**: Want to help add Windows compatibility?
-[Fork the repository](https://github.com/ericbuess/claude-code-docs/fork) and submit a PR!
+- ✅ **Windows Support**: Now available!
+Help us test and improve it
 - 🐛 **Bug Reports**: Found something not working?
 [Open an issue](https://github.com/ericbuess/claude-code-docs/issues)
 - 💡 **Feature Requests**: Have an idea?
 [Start a discussion](https://github.com/ericbuess/claude-code-docs/issues)
 - 📝 **Documentation**: Help improve docs or add examples